MariellaHeikkila/Postcardstorehouse/README.md

 ## Contact

-If you have questions or would like to contribute, feel free to get in touch:
+If you have questions or would like to contribute, feel free to get in touch via GitHub
-- Email:
-- GitHub: